GoogleCloudPlatform/cloud-data-quality/README.md

   --gcp_region_id="${CLOUDDQ_BIGQUERY_REGION}"
 ```

 Note that `bazel run` execute the code in a sandbox, therefore non-absolute paths will be relative to the sandbox path not the current path.
-Ensure you are passing absolute paths to the command line arguments such as `$(pwd)/configs`, `--gcp_service_account_key_path`, etc...
+Ensure you are passing absolute paths to the command line arguments, e.g. pass in `$(pwd)/configs` instead of 'configs'.

 ### Run tests and linting